 “Almost every mental health professional who works with children of divorced parents acknowledges that Parental Alienation—as we define it—affects thousands of families and causes enormous pain and hardship.”

-Academics define such abuse by these signs in children:
+Academics define parental alienation by these signs in children:

 - A campaign of denigration against the targeted parent